Sankoré Madrasah: Course of study

-Degree of Studies
+Degrees of study

-The first or primary degree (Qur'anic school) required a mastery of Arabic and certain African languages and writing along with complete memorization of the Qur'an.
-Students were also introduced to basic sciences at this level.
+The first or primary degree (Qur'anic school) required a mastery of Arabic and writing along with complete memorization of the Qur'an.

-The secondary degree (general studies) degree focused on full immersion in the basic sciences.
+The secondary degree focused on full immersion in the basic sciences.
 Students learned grammar, mathematics, geography, history, physics, astronomy, chemistry alongside more advanced learning of the Qur'an.
 At this level, they learned the hadiths, jurisprudence, and the sciences of spiritual purification according to Islam.
-Finally, they began an introduction to trade school and business ethics.
+Finally, they began an introduction to trade and business ethics.
 On graduation day, students were given turbans symbolizing divine light, wisdom, knowledge and excellent moral conduct.
-After receiving their diplomas, the students would gather outside the examination building or the main campus library and throw their turbans high into the air and cheering.

 The superior degree required students to study under specialized professors and to complete research work.
-Much of the learning centered on debates to philosophic or religious questions.
+Much of the learning centered on debates regarding philosophic or religious questions.
 Before graduating from this level, students attached themselves to a Sheik (Islamic teacher) and had to demonstrate a strong character.

-Senior Roles
+Senior roles

 The last level of learning at Sankoré or any masjid was the level of judge or professor.
 These men worked mainly as judges for the city and throughout the region, dispersing learned men to all the principal cities in Mali.
 A third level student who had impressed his Sheik enough was admitted into a "circle of knowledge" and valued as a truly learned individual and expert in his field.
 The members of this scholar's club similar to the modern concept of tenured professors.
 Those who did not leave Timbuktu remained to teach or counsel the leading people of the region on important legal and religious matters.
 The scholars would receive questions from the region's kings or governors, and distribute them to the third level students as research assignments.
 After discussing the findings among themselves, the scholars would issue a fatwa on the best way to deal with the problem at hand.

-Scholars of Sankoré
+Scholars

-The African civilizations had a rich history in literature and the arts, long before their contact with the Arabian and Western worlds.
-The scholars employed at the Sankoré university were of the highest quality, "astounding even the most learned men of Islam".
-As such, many scholars were later inducted as professors at universities in Morocco and Egypt.
+Scholars at Sankoré were reputedly of the highest quality, "astounding even the most learned men of Islam", according to Felix Dubois.
+Some scholars were later inducted as professors at universities in Morocco and Egypt.
 Scholars were accomplished in multiple disciplines and employed to not only teach the students at the university, but to spread the madrasa's influence to other parts of the Islamic world.
-Under the direction of Askia Daoud, ruler of the Songhai empire from 1549 to 1583, the university grew to encompass 180 facilities and house 25,000 students.
-Each facility was led by one Ulema, for a total of 180 scholars.